wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

   - `PowerAuthAuthorizationHttpHeader` is deprecated, use functions that provide `PowerAuthHttpHeader` instead.

-  - `PowerAuthMissingConfigException` is removed.
+  - `PowerAuthMissingConfigException` is deprecated and no longer used in PowerAuth Mobile SDK.
 The configuration is validated in `PowerAuthConfiguration.Builder.build()` method.

   - `PowerAuthErrorCodes` interface now contains the following new error codes:
     - `.UPGRADE_SDK` is reported when local activation data format was created in newer SDK version.